mmbman/Katagiri/zazen-instruction.md

 So, push the lower back first, and [adjust a little].
 And straighten your [...] upper back, and your head.
 And keep your neck in parallel with the wall, first.
 And then, without moving your neck, pull your chin in, [so that you] feel like [you’re] pushing the ceiling with the top of the back of your head.
 And then very naturally your back becomes taut.
 Just like sticking a straight stick from the top of your head to the bottom.

 And then, very naturally your eyes cast on the floor, and looking at a certain point on the floor – a little wide area.
-Don’t pick up *[unintelligible]* from the floor.
+Don’t pick up [stains] from the floor.
 Just cast down your eyes.
 And then this area is almost in the same distance as your sitting height.
 So very naturally your eyes open just slightly – not wide, not closed.
 If you close your eyes, you really enjoy “innate visualizations.” [...]
 If your open your eyes too much, that is also trouble: your mind scatters.
 So not wide open, not closed.
 But in the beginning of zazen if it is difficult to take care of your mind, at that time you can close your eyes – for a while.
 Okay?
 For a while.
 And then as soon as possible, you should open your eyes.

 So let’s have this posture, and cast down your eyes on the floor, your eyes open just slightly.
 And at that time, your nose and navel are in a vertical line; and ears and shoulders in the same straight line.
 That means you cannot lean forward, you cannot lean backward.
 You cannot lean to the right or to the left.
 Exactly straight up.
 Just like a mountain.